kpn/kstreams/docs/stream.md

         show_signature_annotations: false
         show_bases: false

+!!! note
+    `ManualCommitRebalanceListener` also includes the `MetricsRebalanceListener` funcionality.

 ### Custom Rebalance Listener

 If you want to define a custom `RebalanceListener`, it has to inherits from `kstreams.RebalanceListener`.